dzeke/ColoradoRiverCoding/ModelMusings/ModelGuidance-CombinedLakePowellLakeMead.md

 Find quick links to support information (the sections of this document) in the Model file, *Master* worksheet, Column N.

-Get Started
+# Get Started

 Follow the Setup instructions in Box 1.

+Follow the Play instructions in Box 1.
 The rest of the document provides guidance on the steps to play.

 ![](media/00adba6c99e470e83330019a18220325.png)